 ISEE & SSAT

 A-List provides private, tutoring for the ISEE, SSAT, and SHSAT exams in London and online.
 A-List has extensive experience working with students in American middle school (Year 7 – 9).
 Middle school is an important transitional period in the educational careers of all children as they learn who they are as students and prepare for the rigours of high school (Year 10-13).
-In an effort to foster good habits and promote learning in younger students, we offer general subject tutoring and educational enrichment.
+In an effort to foster good habits and promote learning in younger students, we offer general ISEE tutoring, SSAT tutoring, and educational enrichment.
 See our Tutor Rates & Packages.

 Additionally, we have assisted countless eighth graders with the application process for private boarding and day schools.
-We pay close attention to a student’s interests, academic record, and goals to help craft exceptional high school applications.
+Our tutors pay close attention to a student’s interests, academic record, and goals to help craft exceptional high school applications.

 We will help you by: